 The top five reasons why Patek Philippe is so expensive:

-Patek Philippes take time: about nine months for standard models, two years or more for specialized models.
+- Patek Philippes take time to produce.
+About 9 months for standard models, 2 years or more for specialized models.
 One of the record-setting watches, the Henry Graves Supercomplication that sold for $24 million, took three years to plan and then another five years to put together.
 More recently, when the company came out with a limited edition Grandmaster Chime for its 175th anniversary, it had already spent eight years figuring out the two dials and 20 complications, then only made seven of them; one was kept for the museum, while the remaining six were sold for $2.5 million each.

 Today, no celebrity claiming to be a serious collector can be without one: talk show host/watch collector Ellen DeGeneres owns several, as does singer/songwriter John Mayer; music mogul Jay-Z owns multiple Patek Philippes, including a Grandmaster Chime; Skinny Girl mogul/reality TV star Bethenny Frankel owns a pink gold Nautilus with a gray face; and singer/watch addict Ed Sheeran has a Nautilus customized with his initials.